Are you considering buying a second hand or reconditioned stairlift? Check out our page on the pros and cons and some pricing information on these.

 Buying a stair lift can be a life-changing decision, but it can also be an expensive one.
 For this reason, many people consider purchasing a second hand or reconditioned stairlift.
 This will certainly be a cheaper option than buying a brand new unit straight from a manufacturer.

 Whether you opted for a used or new mobility unit you will need to make sure that the models are well supported for spares.
 You may not have to worry about this if you have signed up for a contract for servicing or some kind of insurance that takes care of parts and labour but these can be a fairly costly consideration.

-Spares for the most part are available for most makes in excess of 10 years, probably more like 15, and many lifts have common parts.
-You should ask questions and make sure that the make you opt for has reasonable support to cover the time it’s expected to be needed.
-Parts can be costly depending on what they are, for instance a circuit board replacement, but due to their reliability it’s not something that goes wrong that often.
+Spares for the most part are available for most makes in excess of 10 years, probably more like 15 and many lifts have common parts.
+You should ask questions and make sure that the make you opt for has a reasonable support to cover the time it’s expected to be needed.
+Parts can be costly depending on what it is.
+For instance a circuit board replacement but due to their reliability it’s not something that goes wrong that often.
 Some kind of regular maintenance should be considered to keep the lift in tip top condition and lessen the chances of something going wrong.
 If you have a battery model (a good idea if one has a power cut), do make sure that this has been replaced with a new one in the case of a second-hand model.